denv3rr/network_security_tester/README.md

   - `requests` (for API calls)
   - `netifaces` (for network interface details)

-To install required packages, run:
+To install the required packages, run:
 ```
 pip install requests netifaces
 ```